FGuerreir0/dotdrop/README.md

 ## Usage

 - Click on a pixel to paint it.
-- Hold mouse and drag to paint multiple pixels.
 - Pixel updates are broadcast to all connected clients via WebSocket.
 - Supabase keeps the full grid state persisted.

 ## Deployment

-- Frontend: Deploy to Vercel or Netlify.
+- Frontend: Netlify.
-- Backend (WebSocket): Deploy with Heroku, Fly.io, or a VPS.
+- Backend (WebSocket): Render.
-- Database: Supabase cloud project.
+- Database: Supabase.

 ## Roadmap
  - [X] Create main app